oushujun/EDTA/README.md

 Please cite the panEDTA paper if you are using the pan-genome functionality:

-Ou S., Collins T., Qiu Y., Seetharam A., Menard C., Manchanda N., Gent J., Schatz M., Anderson S., Hufford M.✉, Hirsch C.✉ (2022).
-Differences in activity and stability drive transposable element variation in tropical and temperate maize. [bioRxiv](https://doi.org/10.1101/2022.10.09.511471)
+Ou S., Scheben A., Collins T., Qiu Y., Seetharam A., Menard C., Manchanda N., Gent J., Schatz M., Anderson S., Hufford M.✉, Hirsch C.✉ (2024).
+Differences in activity and stability drive transposable element variation in tropical and temperate maize.
+[Genome Research](https://doi.org/10.1101/gr.278131.123)

-Please also cite the software packages that were used in EDTA, listed in the [EDTA/bin](./bin) directory.

 ## Other resources
 You may download the [rice genome here](http://rice.uga.edu/pub/data/Eukaryotic_Projects/o_sativa/annotation_dbs/pseudomolecules/version_7.0/all.dir/) (the "all.con" file).